Suspect arrested in connection to U of U football player Aaron Lowe’s murder

 “Detectives continue to work every aspect of the case and will not stop until it is resolved in court,” authorities say.

+Buk has been arrested on three charges including murder, aggravated murder, and felony discharge of a firearm.
+The suspect is currently booked at the Salt Lake County Jail.

-SLCPD says the investigation is still ongoing at this time and are asking anyone with information to call (801) 799-3000 and reference case number 21-176828.
+SLCPD says the investigation is still ongoing at this time and is asking anyone with information to call (801) 799-3000 and reference case number 21-176828.